Cracking the Personality Code—3 Things You Need to Apply the Enneagram in your EverydayJun 07, 2022

 If you need some help connecting with your dominant type, I’d really recommend learning more about all the types and find which one truly resonates.
 And with this recommendation comes a gentle reminder that it’s often in the lower level behaviour that we really start to recognize ourselves or feel seen.
 Be gentle with yourself.

 Know your type already?
 The first step looks like going deeper into your knowledge to understand yourself better: things like your growth and stress points, defence pattern, social stance, dominant intelligence center, and instinctual subtype.
 These concepts can help you understand your type's relationship to the head, heart, and gut can help to inform which practices will best serve your nature.
+Get my Nurture your Nature course to start understanding why you do the things you do, and how you consciously evolve into who you want to be.

 2. An open heart.

-When you are willing to see yourself like the enneagram asks you to see yourself, you need to be able to tap into the heart energy to be able to forgive yourself for the ways you've self-sabotaged and to connect with your inner knowing of your hearts' desire.
+When you are willing to see yourself like the enneagram asks you to see yourself, you need to be able to tap into the heart energy to be able to forgive yourself for the ways you've self-sabotaged and to connect with the inner knowing of your hearts' desire.

 In your everyday, this can look like making time and space to journal, to reflect, to meditate, to pray or chant.
 Whatever brings you into a receptive state will help to cultivate a connection to your inner knowing.